-- Taste for seasoning and adjust with a little salt and pepper.
+- You can taste for seasoning and adjust with a bit of salt and pepper.

 The other layers for mushroom lasagna

 Bechamel is a classic French white sauce made with melted butter combined with flour to form a paste (called a roux); then warm milk is gradually stirred into the roux until it’s blended and smooth.
 As the bechamel heats to a boil, the sauce thickens to a creamy, lush consistency.

 Bechamels are the starting point for many recipes.
-I use them in my mac and cheese, creamed chipped beef on toast, this cheesy ham and scalloped potato casserole, old fashioned tuna noodle casserole, and even to thicken this enchilada sauce.
+I use them in my mac and cheese, creamed chipped beef on toast, this cheesy ham, scalloped potato casserole, old fashioned tuna noodle casserole, and even to thicken this enchilada sauce.

 Fresh ricotta is a rich, smooth, soft cheese with a neutral to slightly sweet flavor.
 We add an egg and grated Pecorino Romano cheese, along with fresh chopped parsley, and layer it between the mushroom duxelles and the lasagna noodles.

 How to assemble mushroom lasagna

-- Spread a thin layer of bechamel sauce in the bottom of a casserole dish.
+- Spread a thin layer of bechamel sauce on the bottom of a casserole dish.

 - Top with a layer of no-bake lasagna noodles